Association of Friends of Scientific and Technical Collections

 As experts:

-Their expertise (thatProfessors, researchers, advanced students, doctoral students, practitioners, and technical staff who have had, or have had little or no connection with these collections, as well as knowledgeable amateurs) can be put to good use at various levels: at the level of the objects themselves, their conservation and their promotion for and by research (making them available to researchers or participating in research, scientific publications, etc.), and their promotion through the selection and presentation of objects to help disseminate scientific culture (exhibitions, scientific workshops, conferences, etc.).
+Their expertise (thatProfessors, researchers, advanced students, doctoral candidates, practitioners, and technical staff who have worked with or have some connection to these collections, as well as knowledgeable enthusiasts) can be put to use in various ways: at the level of the objects themselves, their conservation, and their utilization for and through research (making them available to researchers or participating in research projects, scientific publications, etc.), as well as their promotion through the selection and presentation of objects to contribute to the dissemination of scientific culture (exhibitions, science workshops, conferences, etc.).

-The AACST is a partner and is not subordinate to any university department:
+The AACST is a partner of the University and is not subordinate to any of its departments:

-Its scope of activity was clearly defined when it was created, both by its founders and by the University (with the approval of the relevant ministry) and its Collections Department at the time.
+Its scope of operations was clearly defined at the time of its creation, both by its founders and by the University (with the approval of the relevant government agency) and its Collections Department at the time.

-However, any work on the University's collections (and by delegation, under the responsibility of the Historical Heritage Department or a research laboratory) can only be carried out with the agreement of the SPH or the research laboratory.
+However, it goes without saying that any work on the University’s collections (or, by delegation, under the responsibility of the Historical Heritage Department or a research laboratory) may only be carried out with the approval of the Historical Heritage Department or the research laboratory.

 office